steveloughran/engineering-proposals/refactoring-s3a.md

 * Submitting work into the `ExecutorService` thread pools (bounded and unbounded), e.g async block writes, and with `openFile()`, async file opening,

-* the inner-operation calls which don't do the final lossy translation of exceptions into error codes and the like, especially for those operations (`rename()`) which downgrade failures to a "return 0".
+* The inner-operation calls which don't do the final lossy translation of exceptions into error codes and the like, especially for those operations (`rename()`) which downgrade failures to a "return 0".